rails/rails/guides/source/security.md

 ##### Countermeasures

-_(highlight)It is very important to filter malicious input, but it is also important to escape the output of the web application_.
+_It is very important to filter malicious input, but it is also important to escape the output of the web application_.

-Especially for XSS, it is important to do _(highlight)whitelist input filtering instead of blacklist_.
+Especially for XSS, it is important to do _whitelist input filtering instead of blacklist_.
 Whitelist filtering states the values allowed as opposed to the values not allowed.
 Blacklists are never complete.

 Imagine a blacklist deletes “script” from the user input.
 Now the attacker injects “&lt;scrscriptipt&gt;”, and after the filter, “&lt;script&gt;” remains.
 Earlier versions of Rails used a blacklist approach for the strip_tags(), strip_links() and sanitize() method.
 So this kind of injection was possible: